What is a municipal road

 Cost and fees

-This process will also involve application, administration costs and conveyancing costs fees.
+This process will also involve an application, administration costs and conveyancing costs fees.
 This includes the consolidation of the road area Discontinued into your title.